AegisVP/goit-devops/README.md

 1. Initialize Terraform:
    `terraform init`

 2. If you don't have an ECR, you can use `terraform apply -target module.ecr` or create it manually.
-Note the ECR URL
+Note the ECR URL for further steps

 3. Authenticate Docker to your AWS ECR (replace `<aws_ecr_url>` with the actual ECR URL from above):
    `aws ecr get-login-password --region us-west-2 | docker login --username AWS --password-stdin <aws_ecr_url>` # 033491664040.dkr.ecr.us-west-2.amazonaws.com/goit-devops-hw